 How to apply:

-Interested applicants are requested to send the following to email@example.com and reference “CD Mali” in the subject line of the email:
+Please send the following documents to email@example.com and reference “CD Mali” in the subject line of the email.

-* Cover letter specifying how you meet the mandatory requirements, your motivation in applying and what you hope to bring to INSO (1-page maximum).
+- a Cover Letter specifying how you meet the mandatory requirements, your motivation for applying, and what you hope to bring to INSO;

-* One relevant and substantive writing sample in French, which demonstrates your analytical and reporting abilities (10 page maximum).
+- one relevant and substantive writing sample, which demonstrates your analytical and reporting abilities in French.
+(10 pages max.)